 This all too common story paired with our being reared on a fantasy form of love, especially romantic love, has proven corrosive to connection.
 Articles instruct us on how to annex family members who support political candidates we don’t; columns proliferate on how to remove ‘toxic‘ people from our friend’s list; and tease us with ten ways to spot Mr. Perfect.
 All this in a time when we need advice on how to tolerate differences, cultivate deeper friendships, and how we can be better lovers.

 I mentioned dying earlier, casually, but death is serious.
-And loneliness—experienced in the same part of the brain as physical pain—kills.
+And loneliness and touch starvation—experienced in the same part of the brain as physical pain—kills.
 Lonely people are sicker and die sooner than their connected counterparts.

 Not only are we disconnected from each other, but the very planet itself.
 We tune thermostats to our desired temperature level by a single degree for maximum comfort, while new cars offer different temperature sets for each passenger.
 We are unaware of what time the sun rose, when it will set and how giant chunks of ice float down the Mississippi river.
 We do not know the names of the plants around us or the dwindling bird species dying in the American skies.
 They’re dying because of pollution, habitat destruction, and the other ecological costs of our caving from the natural world into simulated worlds on screens.